calvin-puram/GeoTours/README.md

 # GeoTours API

-> Backend Api for GeoTours application which is a tour directory.You can check out the postman documentation [GeoTours API](https://documenter.getpostman.com/view/5936515/SzKSRyTa)
+> Backend Api for GeoTours application which is a tour directory.You can check out the postman documentation [GeoTours API](https://documenter.getpostman.com/view/5936515/SzKSRyTa) and the live api [here](https://geo-tours.herokuapp.com/)

 ## PROJECT ARCHITECTURE